laser-tag-tracker/laser-tag-tracker-android/README.md

 ### MVVM in Android

 The Android Framework provide tools that help us implent easily the MVVM pattern.
-There is an abstract class named "AndroidViewModel" that our viewModels will extends in order to benefit from various fonctionnalities For instance, our viewModel will become aware of the fragment's lifecycle, which means that if the fragment is destroyed on a configuration change (like a rotation), the new instance of the owner will just re-connect to the existing viewModel.
+There is an abstract class named "AndroidViewModel" that our viewModels will extends in order to benefit from various fonctionnalities.
+For instance, our viewModel will become aware of the fragment's lifecycle, which means that if the fragment is destroyed on a configuration change (like a rotation), the new instance of the owner will just re-connect to the existing viewModel.
 Since we are using AndroidViewModel, we decided to use LiveData.
 They are observable values, which mean that we can subscribe to their changes.
 Thus, we will have reactive databinding and will be able to create MediatorLiveData for reactive validation.

 ### Databinding